Programs & Services

 Residential Treatment Programs

-- The Open Treatment program addresses a wide variety of emotional and behavioral issues for youth who are able to manage in a less-secure open environment.
+- The Open Treatment program addresses a wide variety of emotional and behavioral issues for youth who are able to manage in a less restrictive, open environment.

 - Crossroad’s Outpatient Child and Family Counseling Services focus on providing treatment tailored to client and family needs and strengths.
 All treatment is provided by Masters Level clinicians experienced in providing therapy for people struggling with the confusing emotional issues of life.
 Our counseling services are available to any child, adult, couple, or family who willingly participates in sessions and can benefit from treatment.
 Crossroad accepts self-payment, Medicaid, and payment from many private insurance companies.